technical details:

 - questionable listings

-- Maltin & Bann list Bret Black, but I don't think he appears in this print.
+- Maltin & Bann list Bret Black, but he doesn't appear in the available print, nor is he indicated in the payroll ledger.

 the animals: